madebyollin/singing-style-transfer/documents/Project Proposal.md

 #### Data collection:

-- In addition to the existing dataset of professional acapellas used for AcapellaBot, collect a dataset of amateur acapella covers from YouTube and SoundCloud.
-This allows us to a) train distribution-to-distribution networks on amateur $\iff$ professional vocal translation for voice enhancement, as well as (time permitting, through manual alignment) build a smaller corpus of *aligned* audio between professional acapellas and covers of them.
+Collect a small parallel dataset of aligned acapellas from YouTube / SoundCloud for testing (see **Dataset** under **Design Strategy** above).
 There is currently no existing good parallel corpus for singing audio, so this alone is potentially a meaningful contribution to the field.

 #### Naive Models

-- Implement a hand-coded, naive model that:
+Implement components that:
-    - Performs spectral envelope matching (re-weighting harmonics in the content according to their average amplitude in the style data) to produce plausible output (will still sound mostly like the source audio).
-This will match the high level spectra of the input and style while preserving intelligibility.
-    - Performs spectrum-conditioned amplitude matching (training a simple, shallow model that predicts the average amplitude across a slice based on the frequency distribution of that slice) and uses this to renormalize the input audio.
-    - Uses patchmatch or a similar naive algorithm to copy slices from the style spectrogram to the target spectrogram.
+- Use patchmatch or a similar naive algorithm to copy slices from the style spectrogram to the target spectrogram.
 This will (hopefully) match low-level characteristics like reverb and vibrato.
+- Perform spectrum-conditioned amplitude matching (training a simple, shallow model that predicts the average amplitude across a slice based on the frequency distribution of that slice) and uses this to renormalize the input audio.
+- Perform global spectral envelope matching (re-weighting harmonics in the content according to their average amplitude in the style data) to produce plausible output (will still sound mostly like the source audio).

-### Neural Models
+### Neural Models & Post-processing

 - Test existing image-to-image translation models on the spectrogram representation (potentially as a post-processing step on the naive model).
 Good candidates:
     - https://github.com/NVIDIA/FastPhotoStyle
     - https://github.com/lengstrom/fast-style-transfer

-### Advanced Models

-- Try anything clever that comes up
+- Improve our pipeline to preserve phase information throughout the process, and figure out the set of FFT parameters and post-conversion parameters that maximize output quality.
+- Train a spectrogram post-processing network to reduce artifacts.
+- Train an audio post-processing network to reduce artifacts.

 ## Evaluation

 > Explain how you will evaluate success -- what will you measure and how will you display it in the final report?
 What tradeoffs will you evaluate?

 The primary evaluation metric will be qualitative–does the result sound **a)** intelligible (the content is preserved) and **b)** plausible (the style is transferred)?
+For songs within our parallel dataset we can compare against the gold-standard stylized output (see **dataset** above), but the most important test for our program will be qualitative evaluation on unseen data.

 If we develop a moderately successful method, we can potentially conduct broader testing comparing mean opinion scores of our method to baselines.

 ## Related work